 She is an author of countless essays about contemporary art in Guatemala, and in 2010 published the essay A Brief History of Dissociation, about the work of the Guatemalan artist Luis González Palma.
 Rosina Cazali currently is a columnist and essayist for the cultural section of the Guatemalan newspaper El Periódico as well as its cultural supplement El Acordeón.
 In 2010, Cazali received the John Simon Guggenheim Grant to conduct research on contemporary art in Guatemala.

-Stuart Comer is the curator of Film at Tate Modern, London, UK.
-Comer oversees film and video work for the Tate Collection and Displays, is co-curator for the opening program of The Tanks at Tate Modern, and organizes an extensive program of screenings, performances, and events.
-He is editor of Film and Video Art (Tate Publishing, 2009) and has contributed to several publications and numerous periodicals including Artforum, Frieze, Afterall, Mousse, Parkett, and Art Review.
+Stuart Comer is the Chief Curator of the Department of Media and Performance Art at The Museum of Modern Art, New York.
+He will oversee the department’s program of special exhibitions, installations from the collection, and acquisitions.
+He previously served as the curator of Film at Tate Modern, London, UK where he oversaw film and video work for the Tate Collection and Displays and was co-curator for the opening program of The Tanks at Tate Modern.
+He was editor of Film and Video Art (Tate Publishing, 2009) and has contributed to several publications and numerous periodicals including Artforum, Frieze, Afterall, Mousse, Parkett, and Art Review.

 Veronica Cordeiro is a curator and writer based in Montevideo, Uruguay.
 She studied Art History at Edinburgh University and has an MA in Visual Anthropology from Goldsmiths, University of London.
 Founder of surcontexto.org, an independent organisation devoted to research and curating in context within the field of contemporary South and Latin American art and history, her ongoing projects include Plato Crítico, an art criticism platform that takes place monthly in different galleries and museums in Montevideo; Inter/View, an audiovisual project with Dokumental collective that maps thought-processes through interviews with artists, curators, philosophers, writers, etc. Recent curatorships include two survey shows of Brazilian artist and filmmaker, Cao Guimarães (Le monde atmosphère at Galerie Xippas, Paris, 2011 and Inmersión Sensoria, residency followed by exhibition at SUBTE, Montevideo, 2010) and a six-week residency followed by an exhibition of new work by Rosângela Rennó in Montevideo, 2011-2012.
 Among her current projects are an exhibition of new work by Pablo Uribe (1962) and a retrospective of Ernesto Vila (1937).
 Recent publications include an interview with Rosângela Rennó for BES Photo 2012 (Lisbon) and an essay on the collective Alonso+craciun for Marcelina (2011, São Paulo).
 She writes regularly for exhibition catalogues and has published over 60 reviews, studios visits and essays in Art Nexus (Colombia), Arte y Parte (Valencia), trans>arts.cultures.media (NY), Trópico (SP), Marcelina (SP), among others.
 Cordeiro is the co-curator of the Urugay Pavilion at the 2013 Venice Biennial.